This shows you the differences between two versions of the page.

 | - | ===== Recognizing | + | ===== Recognising |

-| - | Fixed – microcontrollers. | + | To properly handle the interrupts the processor must recognise the source of the interrupt.
-Different code should be executed when the interrupt is signalled by a network controller, different if the source of the interrupt is a timer.
+| - | Fixed – microcontrollers. | + | To properly handle the interrupts, the processor must recognise the source of the interrupt.
+Different code should be executed when the interrupt is signalled by a network controller, and different code if the source of the interrupt is a timer.
 The information on the interrupt source is provided to the processor by the interrupt controller or directly by the peripheral. |

-| - | every interrupt handler has its own fixed starting address. | + | We can distinguish three main methods of calling proper ISR for incoming interrupts. |
+| - | every interrupt handler has its own fixed starting address. | + | We can distinguish three main methods of calling a proper ISR for incoming interrupts. |

 | - | Vectored – microprocessors. | + | * Fixed – microcontrollers. |